The challenge

 Our team

-The fund is run by Catherine Miller, Alexandra Toth, Peggye Totozafy and Līva Vikmane, with support from other members of the Network of European Foundations staff, as well as occasional external advisors.
+The fund is run by Catherine Miller, Alexandra Toth, Peggye Totozafy, Johanna Pruessing and Līva Vikmane, with support from other members of the Network of European Foundations staff, as well as occasional external advisors.

 Each of our funding partners takes part in our Steering Committee which helps set the strategic direction.
 Our current co-chairs are Guillermo Beltrà of Luminate and Carla Hustedt of Stiftung Mercator.